 Inverted or inverse pyramid style is basically a journalism technique through which a piece of content is structured.
 As per this method, the most coveted info is displayed upward of a piece.
 Other supporting details follow thereafter.

 However, if you run an online business, you besides bringing traffic would also like to convert them.
-So, try to fathom the search intent of your target audience and develop your content accordingly to win the featured snippet position for these keywords.
+So, try to find out the search intent of your target audience and develop your content accordingly to win the featured snippet position for these keywords.

 - Write descriptive headers including long-tail and question-like keywords